mtgrosser/jass-rollup/README.md

-# jass-rollup-esm
+# jass-rollup
-Compile Node modules to ESM with Rollup and Sprockets
+Rollup for Sprockets and the Rails asset pipeline